GuadalupeTruccolo/Portfolio/README.md

 </center>

+## 🛠 Includes the following projects:

+- 🎨 Color game
+- 📝 To-do list
+- 🌦 Weather Channel

-##🛠 Built With
+## 🛠 Built With

-This project was built using these technologies.
+Built using these technologies...

 - HTML5
 - CSS3